 - 4.1.
 Beginning January 1, 2017, CAEP ceased operation of the NCATE and TEAC Commissions. - 4.2.
-Unless the State requires CAEP Accreditation as a condition of State approval, EPPs holding NCATE or TEAC accreditation and meeting CAEP's requirements for continuous accreditation will not be required to meet CAEP Standards until the expiration of their current term of accreditation.
-All such EPPs are subject to the transition provisions described in Sections 4.2.1 to 4.2.6, below, and further defined in Accreditation Policy. - 4.2.1.
-Annual Reports.
-All NCATE- and TEAC-accredited EPPs are required to submit annual reports through the duration of their current term using the CAEP annual report template provided in the CAEP accreditation platform. - 4.2.2.
+Unless the State requires CAEP accreditation as a condition of State approval, EPPs holding NCATE or TEAC accreditation and meeting CAEP's requirements for continuous accreditation will not be required to meet CAEP Standards until the expiration of their current term of accreditation.
+All such EPPs are subject to the transition provisions described in Section 4.2.1, below, and further defined in CAEP policy. - 4.2.1.
+Annual Reports and Fees.
+Like other EPPs, all NCATE- and TEAC-accredited EPPs are required to submit annual reports demonstrating continuous improvement and pay annual fees through the duration of their current term. - 4.2.2.
 Good Standing.
 An NCATE- or TEAC-accredited EPP in good standing is considered to be continuously accredited.
-Upon expiration of the EPP's NCATE or TEAC term of accreditation, the EPP's next accreditation review must be based on CAEP Standards, policy, and handbook, and carried out using the uniform CAEP Accreditation process.
-Any such EPP is not required to complete the CAEP application process so long as continuous accreditation is maintained. - 4.3.
-Any accreditation review scheduled to take place during and after fall 2019, whether of a new applicant, for continuing accreditation, or following an approved extension, will be based on the CAEP Standards, policy, and handbook, and carried out using the uniform CAEP Accreditation process.
+Upon expiration of the EPP's NCATE or TEAC term of accreditation, the EPP's next accreditation review must be based on CAEP Standards, and policy.
+Any such EPP is not required to complete the CAEP application process so long as continuous accreditation is maintained.